Click for video transcription

 Take any combination of herbaceous plants, put them in a container, fill with water, and cover with a fairly air-tight lid.

-Leave it for a few days to a couple of weeks, and you have a herbal tea.
+Leave it for a few days to a couple of weeks or months, and you have a herbal tea.

-You can add inoculants such as EM and biostimulants such as rock dust or sea minerals to sweeten the deal, but that’s not necessary if you don’t have them.
+You can add inoculants such as EM and biostimulants such as sea minerals to sweeten the deal, but that’s not necessary if you don’t have them.

 This will be most effective with plants that are nutrient accumulators, like comfrey, yarrow, or stinging nettle, but all plants contain nutrients.